-It is the intent of these specifications that all automatic equipment properly operates at all times, except in situations where legitimate breakdowns occur.
+It is the intent of these specifications that all automatic equipment always operates properly, except in situations where legitimate breakdowns occur.
 The Contractor must make every effort to repair any breakdowns of automatic controls immediately.

 ASPHALT MIXTURE SAMPLING AND TESTING